go-kit/go-kit.github.io/_src/faq/index.md

 Go kit encourages you to design your services as multiple interacting components, including several single-purpose middlewares.
-Experience has taught me that the most comprehensible, maintainable, and expressive method of defining and wiring up the component graph in a microservice is through an explicit and declarative composition in a large func main.
+Experience has taught us that the most comprehensible, maintainable, and expressive method of defining and wiring up the component graph in a microservice is through an explicit and declarative composition in a large func main.